angrybacon/doomsday-wiki/markdown/articles/2022/01/16/the-mindkiller-update.md

 from leagues.
 I focused my data tracking on match wins, so there's no per-game data, but I did track by opposing archetype to better understand how the deck fares against different aspects of the metagame.
-It should also be noted that 50 matches isn't much in the grand scheme of things, but it should give us somethng to talk about.
+It should also be noted that 50 matches isn't much in the grand scheme of things, but it should give us something to talk about.

 ## The Deck